marianoabdala/marianoabdala.github.io/read.me.md

 #### Brief answers

-I'm pretty much always short on time and will needing to cover a lot of ground.
+I'm pretty much always short on time and needing to cover a lot of ground.

 > How many devs where involved on feature X?